sunnypatneedi/MCRS/README.md

 # MCRS
-Medication Consensus Resolution Squad (MCRS) Data Specification.
+Medication Consensus Resolution System (MCRS) Data Specification.

 ## Overview

-This repository contains the open-source data specification for the Medication Consensus Resolution Squad (MCRS).
+This repository contains the open-source data specification for the Medication Consensus Resolution System (MCRS).
 The MCRS spec defines a standardized way to represent Medication Change Requests (MCRs) and their associated resolution workflows, particularly in multi-caregiver scenarios.

 ## Purpose